oreinecke/couchgis/README.md

 relations_.
 That means, given a fixed geometry, you can check what other geometry either lies inside, intersects or circumfences it.
 After you figured out your fixed geometry, click on 'Auswahl merken', and then a button presents itself for each relation.
-I have the following to add to this:
+I have the following to say to this:

 - Each geometry relates to itself by default.
 - You might encounter glitches because of my sloppy implementation: For instance, I do not check for intersecting line segments, and the algorithm gets confused by identical points, and there's probably more.
-- You might want to select the documents as tightly as possible (and the interface encurages to do so), that are about to be filtered geometrically.
-  I've tried my best to make the filter perform as fast as possible, but there's of course limitations with JavaScript.
+- Let the interface encourage you to select the documents as tightly as possible, before they are filtered geometrically.
+I've tried to make the filter perform as fast as it gets, but there's of course limitations.
+If it has to process lots of polygons, it is going to take a while.
+The application will not stall or anything, you just won't be able to apply other filters.

 How Document Editing Works
 --------------------------